Shopify/cli/packages/cli/README.md

       Synchronize Theme Editor updates in the local theme files.

   --verbose
-      Increase the verbosity of the logs.
+      Increase the verbosity of the output.

 DESCRIPTION
   Uploads the current theme as a development theme to the connected store, then prints theme editor and preview URLs to